cannon-zz/allpro88-fx2-hard/README.md

 What's here is the schematic of the circuit to build.
 It's also a PCB layout that implements it.
 If, instead of using this PCB, you go the route of using a USB logic analyzer board as-is, there is a small difference in the power management that needs to be considered, which will be mentioned below.

+For the firmware that goes with this controller, see https://github.com/cannon-zz/allpro88-fx2-soft.

 ## Circuit Description

 ### Overview